shiryu-ux/Flucos-APK/README.md

 - **Notification Policy:** To manage "Do Not Disturb" settings automatically.
 - **Foreground Service:** To ensure your session isn't killed by the system in the background.

-## 🔧 Installation

-1. Clone this repository.
-2. Open the project in **Android Studio**.
-3. Build and run the app on an Android device (API 26+ recommended).
-4. Follow the **Device Setup Guide** within the app to grant necessary permissions.

-## 📱 Screenshots

-*(Add your screenshots here to make the README even better!)*

 ## 📄 License